-I recently installed a small kitchen recycling bin from Rubbermaid, called the hidden recycler, behind my kitchen cabinet, and love the convenience of this product.
+I recently installed a small kitchen recycling bin from Rubbermaid, called the hidden recycler, behind my kitchen cabinet door, and love the convenience of it.
 Here's my review of the product.

 I think we should all take more efforts to recycle in our home, including myself!
 That's why when Rubbermaid offered to give me a free Hidden Recycler for use in my kitchen I jumped at the chance to review this new product, and see if it would really help my household do a better job with this task.